Breakthrough-Energy/PreREISE/docs/demand/transportation_electrification/methodology.rst

 These daily BEV-capable trip patterns are then further distributed temporally and spatially, as discussed in more detail in :numref:`annual_vehicle_miles_traveled`.
-State-level and urban area (UA) VMT per capita were taken from the Department of Transportation’s transportation health tool and create the distribution across rural and urban areas, as defined by the U.S. Census Bureau :cite:p:`DoT_transportation_health_tool`, :cite:p:`CB_urban_rural_classification`.
+State-level and UA VMT per capita were taken from the Department of Transportation’s transportation health tool and create the distribution across rural and urban areas, as defined by the U.S. Census Bureau :cite:p:`DoT_transportation_health_tool`, :cite:p:`CB_urban_rural_classification`.
 Weight factors from the U.S. EPA model, MOVES, create the time-of-year scaling of weekday versus weekend and month of the year :cite:p:`EPA_moves`.

-Projections from NREL’s Electrification Futures Study (EFS) provide the adoption rate scaling of BEV demand to create the base-year and simulation-year profiles of BEV- capable trip patterns :cite:p:`NREL_electric_technology_adoption`.
-Total charging demand by area (urban and rural) is scaled based on state-level BEV VMT projections from NREL’s EFS :cite:p:`NREL_efs`.
+Projections from NREL’s EFS provide the adoption rate scaling of BEV demand to create the base-year and simulation-year profiles of BEV-capable trip patterns :cite:p:`NREL_electric_technology_adoption`.
+Total charging demand by area (urban and rural) is scaled based on state-level BEV VMT projections from NREL’s EFS.
 As more granular BEV projections become available, scaling projections could be targeted to specific urban and rural areas given the model’s structure.
 The procedure is shown in :numref:`dynamics_flowchart`.

 .. _dynamics_flowchart:

 .. mermaid::
-   :caption: Simulating base-year and simulation-year dynamics
+   :caption: Workflow from weekday and weekend trip patterns to annual VMT pattern

    flowchart LR
       subgraph main[ ]